shivamXP/it635/README.md

 midterm project

-this is a website for shoping. login or register
+this is a website for shoping.<br>
+login or register
 = users can buy items from the available list.
 = manager can see items check stock and set "lowwater"